Compare Project Repat, Campus Quilts & Too Cool T-shirt Quilts

 The problem with matching the quilting thread to the backing color is that if a dark backing color is used, the stitching will be too dark on the front of the quilt.

-Too Cool T-shirt Quilts uses lighter colored thread on our quilts.
-The first reason is how dark thread looks on the T-shirts – it looks awful.
+Too Cool T-shirt Quilts uses thread that works with the T-shirts on our quilts.
+We tend to avoid the darkest colors.
+The first reason we do this is how dark thread looks on the T-shirts – it tends to look awful.
 We made one quilt using navy blue thread and were appalled at how it looked.
 It was just awful.

 Too Cool T-shirt Quilts uses cotton or cotton-wrapped polyester threads.
 These threads are durable, strong and colorfast and yes, more expensive.